Skip to main content

 I overlooked other crucial aspects, such as the overall learning environment, the school's culture, and the long-term benefits of the MBA program beyond just the academic offerings.

-The realization came luckily during the MBA.
+Luckily, I realized this during my MBA.
 Yes, you have earned a Master's in Business Administration, but more importantly, the SOCIAL JOURNEY defines the next stages of my life.

 Eduardo made a point.
-You acquire knowledge, you start connecting your previous experiences with this knowledge, and you start understanding the WHY and the HOW.
+When you acquire knowledge, you start connecting your previous experiences with this knowledge and understanding the WHY and the HOW.
 But knowledge is perishable, and staying updated on everything you learn is hard.

 You never know who might be helpful to you in the future and what your goals might be as they evolve.
 Build bridges, open doors, and keep them open when others want to reach you.